Ishrat case: Order on discharge pleas of Vanzara, Amin on May 2

 Ahmedabad, Apr 30: A special CBI court is likely to pass an order on May 2 on the applications of retired police officers D G Vanzara and N K Amin seeking dropping of proceeding against them in the Ishrat Jahan alleged fake encounter case after the Gujarat government declined the sanction to prosecute them.

-Special CBI judge J K Pandya on Monday said he may pass the order on May 2.
+Special Central Bureau of Invastigation (CBI) judge J K Pandya on Monday said he may pass the order on May 2.
 The court had earlier concluded hearing in the case on April 16, and had kept Monday as the date to pass its order.

 Also Read | Plea challenging discharge of Vanzara, others in Sohrabuddin case rejected